ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

       <li>Curvature</li>

-      <li>Systematic deviations</li>
+      <li>Systematic trends</li>

     </ul>

     <p>
-      Strong curves may indicate that a linear model is not appropriate.
+      Strong curvature may indicate that a linear model is not appropriate.
     </p>

     <h2>Checking for Outliers</h2>

     <p>
-      Outliers can influence many assumptions simultaneously.
+      Outliers are observations that differ substantially from the majority of the data.
     </p>

     <p>
-      Common tools include:
+      Analysts often use:
     </p>

     <ul class="bullets">